 Traffic Ops is the tool for administration (configuration and monitoring) of all components in a Traffic Control CDN.
-Traffic Portal uses Traffic Ops APIs to manage servers, cache groups, delivery services, etc. In many cases, a configuration change requires propagation to several, or even all, caches and only explicitly after or before the same change propagates to Traffic Router.
+Traffic Portal uses the Traffic Ops API to manage servers, Cache Groups, Delivery Services, etc. In many cases, a configuration change requires propagation to several, or even all, cache servers and only explicitly after or before the same change propagates to Traffic Router.
 Traffic Ops takes care of this required consistency between the different components and their configuration.
-Traffic Ops exposes its data through a series of HTTP APIs.
-Traffic Ops also provides a legacy user interface that has been superseded by the Traffic Portal UI.

-Traffic Ops generates all the application specific configuration files for the caches and other servers.
-The caches and other servers check in with Traffic Ops at a regular interval (default 15 minutes) to see if updated configuration files require application.
-This is done by the Traffic Ops Operations Readiness Test (ORT) script.
+Traffic Ops generates all the application-specific configuration files for the cache servers and other servers.
+The cache servers and other servers check in with Traffic Ops at a regular interval to see if updated configuration files require application.
+On cache servers this is done by the ORT script.

-Traffic Ops also runs a collection of periodic checks to determine the operational readiness of the caches.
-These periodic checks are customizable by the Traffic Ops administrative user using extensions.
+Traffic Ops also runs a collection of periodic checks to determine the operating state of the cache servers.
+These periodic checks are customizable by the Traffic Ops administrative user using Traffic Ops Extensions.